The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   console.log(`${theHustler} is also the hardest working person in the room.`);
   ```
 Answer: Line 129 logs `"Paul is the hardest working person in the room."` because we are declaring a new `theHustler` inside a function scope and assigning it a value of `"Paul"` and we are logging inside our function so it is only looking within that scope.
-Line 130 logs `"Laisha is also the hardest working person in the room."` because since  `theHustler` was also declared outside the function and logged outside the function JavaScript is just ignoring our function and logging the `theHustler` outside that is assigned `"Laisha"`.
+Line 130 logs `"Laisha is also the hardest working person in the room."` because since  `theHustler` was also declared outside the function and logged outside the function.
+The program  don't have access to variables declared in that function's inner scope.

 12. **What does the following code log?
 Why?**
   ```javascript